Roads and driving conditions

 Even if you don‘t know schedules it is fair to expect a trolleybus to come to a stop in next 10 minutes at the latest.
-This is not so with buses as many bus routes are thinly serve.
+This is not so with buses as many bus routes are thinly served.
 Therefore if you have no interest in checking schedules in advance choose trolleybuses.

-Travelling by taxi is not recommended as taxi drivers are known to cheat people, especially (but not only) foreigners.
+Traveling by taxi is not recommended as taxi drivers are known to cheat people, especially (but not only) foreigners.
 They inflate prices as much as 10 times.

 Being the main city closest to the center of Lithuania Kaunas is easily accessible by car and bus.
 Major four-lane highways directly connect it to Vilnius and Klaipėda.
 Via Baltica road (mostly two-lane) go southwards to Poland and northwards to Latvia via Panevėžys.